alephcloud/hs-configuration-tools/README.md

 *   Simplify specification of Configuration data types by integrating the aeson instances and the option parser.

-*   Come up with a storry for sum types.
+*   Come up with a story for sum types.
 We may use the following approach: The definition of the default should include alternate values for each constructor.
 Effectively, this means to map the sum type onto a product type by interpreting the summands as factors.
 For mapping back from the product